Flank/flank-dashboard/docs/19_security_audit_document.md

 The documents of this collection do not have any fields.
 Instead, the ID of the document represents a single email domain.
 This prevents duplicates of email domains and simplifies validating as documents aren't to be fetched.

-Here is a table of security rules applied to the `allowed_email_domains` collection.
+Here is a table of security rules applied to the `allowed_email_domains` collection:

 | Operation       | [Security Rules](#security-rules-description) |
 |-----------------|----------------|